wipu/iwant-demo/README.md

     as-iwant-demo-developer/with/bash/iwant/target/cli-distro/as-path | xargs -r find
     as-iwant-demo-developer/with/bash/iwant/target/cli-distro/as-path && as-iwant-demo-developer/.i-cached/target/cli-distro/run.sh

+_Note how easily `CliDistro.java` includes all runtime dependencies of the application in the lib directory of the distribution._

 Follow the error message of the application.
 For example, to print the first 4 prime numbers, type:

     as-iwant-demo-developer/with/bash/iwant/target/cli-distro/as-path && as-iwant-demo-developer/.i-cached/target/cli-distro/run.sh --primes 4